Statistical Inference Specialism

 The Statistical Inference specialism of the Data Science MSc is aimed at students with a background in mathematics and statistics and who want to develop their statistical, computing and analytical skills for the extraction, synthesis, processing and analysis of large and complex data.

-In addition to the core modules of Data Science Fundamentals, Programming for Data Scientist and Data Mining, students will also take Bayesian Inference for Data Science and 2 further compulsory modules in statistical methods.
+In addition to the core modules of Data Science Fundamentals, Programming for Data Scientists and Data Mining, students will also take Bayesian Inference for Data Science and 2 further compulsory modules in statistical methods.
 It is anticipated that most students on this pathway will take the advanced modules in Generalised Linear Modelling and Likelihood Inference rather than the more general modules in Statistical Methods and Modelling and Statistical Inference.

 Students will be able to shape their learning according to their interests by selecting from the following optional modules: